AndyWhittaker/HYD6000/README.md

 <h2 id="interfacing-with-the-hyd6000">Interfacing with the HYD6000</h2>
 <p>We require to interface between the Raspberry Pi and the Sofar HYD6000 inverter via RS485.
 On the bottom of the HYD6000 you can find the interface connections.</p>
 <p><img src="https://www.andywhittaker.com/img/HYD6000-RS485-01.jpg" alt="Sofar HYD6000 Interfaces"></p>
+<p>The CAN/485m connection goes off to the batteries.
+However, the next interface available is the RS485s connection, Sofar even gives you the correct connector to plug-in (it looks to me like a Phoenix/ Weidmüller Type).</p>